deepakricky/learning/README.md

 Examples of built in functions includes len(), print(), range() etc.

 The func1() function we defined is an example of user defined function.

+A function can accept some value it can work with.
+We can put these values in the parentheses.
+A function can also return value

+DEFAULT PARAMETER VALUE
+We can have a value as default as default argument in a function.
+If we specify name = “stranger” in the line containing def, this value is used when no argument is passed.